borgbackup/borg/docs/internals.rst

 Compression
 -----------

 Currently, compression is disabled by default.
-To enable zlib compression, ``--compression level`` on the command line.
+Zlib compression can be enabled by passing ``--compression level`` on the command line.
 Level can be anything from 0 (no compression, fast) to 9 (high compression, slow).